Drawing in the Scene

 With the controls in the properties panel, you can change the size of different parts of the polyline to make working with the polyline easier.

-For Ribbon width and Point size, the setting is, by default, in pixels, but both can be displayed in real-world size, which may make editing the polyline easier in some circumstances.
+For Ribbon width and Point size, the setting is, by default, in pixels, but both can be displayed in real-world size by unticking the pixels box, which may make editing the polyline easier in some circumstances.

 You can also choose whether or not to show tangent cones and bezier control points.

 The Surface ribbon () and Normal ribbon () help you to determine the orientation of the polyline in the scene.
 The surface ribbon reflects the orientation of the polyline and the normal ribbon is perpendicular to the surface ribbon.

 For example, click on the Surface ribbon button () to determine which side of the polyline is positive (red) and which side is negative (blue):